gregsandell/tic-tac-toe/README.md

 The code repository is at https://github.com/gregsandell/tic-tac-toe.

+It can be found in this code sandbox:  https://replit.com/@GregSandell/Tic-Tac-Toe?v=1

 # Build
 There is no build.
 Just paste all the contents of `index.js` into a terminal window.